EEduardoG/serverless-request-manager/README.md

+# serverless-request-manager
+serverless-request-manager provides methods for setting and retrieving various elements from a request event.

 ## Usage/Examples

-### RequestService

-The RequestService class provides methods for setting and retrieving various elements from a request event.

 #### Importing the RequestService

 ```javascript